GluuFederation/gluu-snap/README.md

 $ sudo gluu-server.setup
 ```

 Setup will continue as usual.
-Please note that we currently support oxauth and oxtrust
+Please note that you will be asked to install only implemented services.